+Kap7 (4)

-Kap7 (4) USA Water Polo (4) Conference Representatives (6) Team Administrators (8) Non-working officials (2)
+USA Water Polo (4)

+Conference Representatives (6)

+Team Administrators (4)

+Future host (2)

+Non-Working Officials (2)

-Location may change depending on venue
+^{} Location may change depending on venue

-Appendix E - Public Address Announcer
+Appendix F - Public Address Announcer

 The public address announcer has an important role in the administration and conduct of the championship.
-The announcer is responsible to the NCAA Women's Water Polo Committee.
+The announcer is responsible to the NCAA Men's Water Polo Committee.

 - 1. The NCAA will prepare a script and send it to the host a week prior to the event, including NCAA statements, and the protocol for introductions and the awards ceremony. - 2.
 No special announcements shall be made without committee approval.
 These announcements primarily will be limited to the reporting of scores from other NCAA championships. - 3.
 The announcer shall not be a "cheerleader" for any team.
 If the competition is played at the traditional home site of a participant, the announcer shall adhere to NCAA procedures rather than those that may have been in effect during the regular season. - 4.
 The announcer shall: - a.
 Identify the player scoring the goal, goal attempts, goalie saves, personal fouls, substitutes and the score. - b.
 Announce the team taking a timeout and number of timeouts remaining. - 5.
-The announcer shall meet with the committee representative prior to the game to review time schedules, coordination of the national anthem, starting lineups, the start of the second match, etc. - 6.
+The announcer shall meet with the committee representative prior to the game to review time schedules, coordination of the national anthem, starting lineups, the start of the second game on the day of the semifinals, etc. - 6.
 The announcer also shall review crowd control procedures with the committee representative and the tournament manager.
-These may include notes regarding exits, seating, safety measures and first-aid station.
+(These may include notes regarding exits, seating, safety measures and the first-aid station.)

-The following statement shall be read by public address announcer prior to the start of each game.
+(The following statement shall be read by the public address announcer prior to the start of each game.)